Zan10der/Recipes/index.md

 5. In another frying pan, cook the eggs in oil, anyway that you prefer.
 Season with salt.
 6. Divide the meat and cabbage mix into serving bowls.
 Cut off a corner of the sandwich bag, and drizzle the chili-garlic mayo on top.
 Add the egg and garnish with the scallion green parts, cilantro, lime wedges, and sesame seeds.

+## 1.2 Caprese Omellete

+Serves: 2

+Cooking time: 20 min

+### 1.2.1 Ingredients

+    6 eggs
+    salt and pepper
+    1 tbsp chopped fresh basil or dried basil
+    2 tbsp olive oil
+    85 g cherry tomatoes cut in halves or tomatoes cut in slices 140 g (300 ml) fresh mozzarella cheese, diced or sliced

+### 1.2.2 Instructions

+1. Crack the eggs into a mixing bowl, add salt and black pepper to your liking.
+2. Whisk well with a fork until fully combined.
+Add basil and stir.
+3. Heat oil in a large frying pan.
+Fry the tomatoes for a few minutes.
+4. Pour the egg batter on top of the tomatoes.
+Wait until the batter is slightly firm before adding the mozzarella cheese.
+5. Lower the heat and let the omelet set.
+Serve right away and enjoy!

 ## 2. Chicken

 **********************************************************